mozilla/addon-sdk/doc/dev-guide-source/guides/content-scripts/communicating-with-other-scripts.md

 ## Page Scripts ##

-If a content script's document includes its own scripts using `<script>` tags, either embedded in the page or linked to it using the `src` attribute, there are a couple of ways to communicate with it:
+If a page includes its own scripts using `<script>` tags, either embedded in the page or linked to it using the `src` attribute, there are a couple of ways a content script can communicate with it:

 * using the [DOM `postMessage()` API](dev-guide/guides/content-scripts/communicating-with-other-scripts.html#Using the DOM postMessage API)
 * using [custom DOM events](dev-guide/guides/content-scripts/communicating-with-other-scripts.html#Using Custom DOM Events)